-The FAFSA is the form the government uses to determine how much federal or state (if you’re a PA resident) grant, loan, or work study money you’re eligible for.
+The FAFSA is the form the government uses to determine how much federal or state (if you’re a Pennsylvania resident) grant, loan, or work study money you’re eligible for.

 Watch this quick video for tips on how to fill out the FAFSA.